oveleon/youtrack-api-php/README.md

 - A simple [ticket system](#) based on this API for the open source CMS Contao

 ## Contributing
 The API currently supports only a subset of the available options.
-The basic structure has been prepared so that contributing and adding new entry points is easy.
+The basic structure has been prepared so that contributing and adding new endpoints is easy.
 The structure should be self-explanatory, but feel free to [open an issue](https://github.com/oveleon/youtrack-api-php/issues/new) if you have any questions or comments.
 Supplementary queries or new entry points must be provided as [pull requests](https://github.com/oveleon/youtrack-api-php/pulls).

 ## ToDo:
+- [ ] Provide more endpoints
+- [ ] Extend existing endpoints (e.g. create Issue)
-- [ ] Create Documentation
+- [ ] Documentation